-The Acerola is a bright red cherry-like fruit grown from a bushy shrub, native to tropical regions of the Western Hemisphere.
+The Acerola is a bright cherry-like fruit grown from a bushy shrub, native to tropical regions like Central America, northern South America, Mexico, and the Caribbean.
+These drupes are 1-3 cm in diameter with a mass of 4-5 grams.
+Depending on when it is harvested, the colors may vary from deep red when it is ripe, to green when it is not as mature.
 It is low in calories but a great source of antioxidants, vitamins, and minerals.
-In fact, this fruit is one of the richest sources of vitamin C, providing 50-100 times more vitamin C than oranges and lemons.
+This fruit is one of the richest sources of vitamin C, providing 50-100 times more vitamin C than oranges and lemons.
 Acerola is slowly becoming more well-known in the food and health industry for the immunity benefits it carries.

 Acerola is known for having high contents of vitamin C, but also good amounts of calcium, iron, phosphorus, vitamins B1, B2, and B3.
 Due to the vitamin C and antioxidant content, it may help fight off illnesses like coughs and colds.
 It may also strengthen the immune system, reduce inflammation in the body, protect cognitive function, maintain healthy skin and hair, and lastly supports oral health.